 The availability of this granular digital spend data redefines every cost optimisation and procurement cost review engagement.

 All suppliers are aware that their customers cannot cost-effectively review the prices they are being charged across a broad range of corporate spend and have taken full advantage of that fact for decades.
 The result is that almost every business is paying a premium of 11% - 30% on much of what they buy.

 2. The ability to benchmark prices automatically

 The second change is the automated ability to “benchmark” the prices being paid against $14bn of aggregated spend.
 This enables users of digital procurement software to highlight the procurement savings potential based on quantifiable lower costs and associated suppliers.
-Whilst this knowledge does not deliver savings in itself, it does remove the scepticism of the CFO in that clear procurement savings are available.
+Whilst this knowledge does not deliver savings in itself, it does remove the skepticism of the CFO in that clear procurement savings are available.
 This often generates a little irritation as CFOs realize those vendors have been fleecing them for years.

 3. Access to online marketplaces via digital procurement tools